-- 1. Identify and reduce barriers to early enrollment for Medicaid eligible pregnant women - 2.
+- 1. Identify and reduce barriers to early enrollment for Medicaid eligible pregnant - 2.
 Implement daily enrollment of eligible pregnant women into the GF program to increase early access to prenatal care - 3.
 Identify and reduce barriers to pregnant women accessing their first prenatal care visit within the first forty-two days of enrollment into Medicaid or the GF or GF 360° programs. - 4.
-Collaborate with centering pregnancy providers to ensure their enrollment as Medicaid program providers - 5.
-Implement a perinatal case management (PCM) program per the CMS approved PCM SPA and track progress through CMO reporting

-Metrics include: Low Birth Weight Rate, Weeks of Pregnancy at Time of Enrollment, Prenatal Care, and PCM Reports
+Collaborate with community agencies to increase members' access to CenteringPregnancy group prenatal care providers - 5.
+Implement a perinatal case management (PCM) program per the CMS approved PCM SPA and track progress through CMO and DCH reporting Metrics include: Low Birth Weight Rate, Weeks of Pregnancy at Time of Enrollment, Prenatal Care, and PCM Reports